 Tip 6: Look at single and return tickets to Reading

 Visiting Reading by train will normally mean you want to book a return train journey but a return ticket is not necessarily the cheapest way to choose.
-You may find that to pay for two single tickets or to book a flexible open return will work out at a more reasonable price.
+You could find that to pay for 2 single tickets or to book a flexible open return will work out at a more reasonable price.
 Split My Fare will sell you whichever is the best combination available which works out at the lowest price.

 Tip 7: Look at using slower trains

-The duration of your journey may not be an important factor for you to consider when travelling and you may be able to buy cheap train tickets to Reading by taking a slower train.
+The duration of your journey might not be an important factor for you to consider when travelling and you may be able to buy cheap train tickets to Reading by taking a slower train.
 If less direct trains is the cheapest option we will automatically show you that they are best.
-Time may be important to you and if you are in a rush you can choose to see only the fastest available trains which will get you there in the fastest time.
+Time may be important to you and if you are in a rush you can choose to see only the fastest available trains which will get you there in the quickest time.

 Tip 8: First class can be cheaper than you think

 If you want a bit of luxury by having more room, free tea and coffee and having food available it is sometimes not as costly as you think.
-If the demand for first class fares are low the prices are often reduced making them comparable with or even cheaper than standard fares.
+If the demand for 1st class fares are low the prices are often reduced making them comparable with or even cheaper than standard fares.